Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-23-github-actions/index.md

 description: Description for the page
 ---

-GitHub Actions will make it easy to automate and orchestrate various workflows that drive our software.
-For our purposes, we will use GitHub Actions to trigger our production code to run in response to some automated event.
+GitHub Actions will make it easy to automate and orchestrate the execution of code to build and deploy our software.
+For our purposes, we will use GitHub Actions to trigger the execution of production code sequentially across multiple repositories to automate our daily build.

-Examples:

-- Every day, new crime incidents from the source API will be gathered and inserted into the database.
-This will trigger a "git push" event to the `dssquad-ml` repository.

-- When the `dssquad-ml` repo receives the push event, GitHub Actions will automatically run a workflow to retrain the model, inserts new forecasts into the database, and logs accuracy metrics.

-- Once the `dssquad-ml` workflow is complete, this will trigger a "git push" event to the `dssquad-app` repository.
-Streamlit Sharing will automatically detect this event and redeploy the web application, resulting in fresh data and forecasts available to app users in the browser.
+GitHub Actions runs "workflows" in response to one or more "events".
+Common event types to trigger workflows include:

+- `schedule` events, i.e. cron expressions run workflows at specific times
+- `push` events, i.e. a commit is pushed to the repo and runs the workflow
+- `worflow_dispatch`, e.g. the completion of a workflow in one repository triggers the execution of a workflow in another

+### Using GitHub Actions for our project

+For our project, we will strive for the following production workflow sequence:

+1. The `dssquad-datakit` codebase runs via a `schedule` event at [insert time] each day.

+2. Upon completion, a `worflow_dispatch` event is triggered to run the `dssquad-ml` codebase.

+3. Upon completion, another `worflow_dispatch` event is triggered to run the `dssquad-app` codebase.